In case of emergency, please call triple zero (000)

 If you or someone else is unsafe, seriously unwell or hurt in any way call triple zero (000) immediately.

-Tips for safer drinking
+Tips for responsible drinking

 Know your facts